Quick Help to Insert the Infinity symbol

 If you cannot find the symbol, look at the bottom right area of the Symbol dialog box and select Unicode (hex) in the from: drop-down.
 Then look again at the top right area of the dialog and select Mathematical Operators in the Subset: drop-down.

-This will filter out all the mathematical symbols including the infinity symbol you are looking for.
+This will filter out all the mathematical symbols including the infinity Symbol Text you are looking for.

 Infinity symbol Alt code (Shortcut)